HalahRaadSalih/g16-project-settings/readme.md

 	- [`express`](https://www.npmjs.com/package/express) If you're still wondering what this does, it's time for another career choice, bro.
 For the layman,  it is essentially a fancy minimalist NodeJS framework that spares the need to repeat sever code for web services.

 	- [`ejs`] (https://www.npmjs.com/package/ejs) is a view engine that can be used with express.js, it stands for 'embeded javascript', which means that you can embed your javascript code with your html.
-Their are many options out in the wild, I personally like to use [Jade](https://www.npmjs.com/package/jade) in place of ejs.
+Their are many options out in the wild, you can use [Jade](https://www.npmjs.com/package/jade) in place of ejs.
 	- [`knex`](https://www.npmjs.com/package/knex) is a SQL schema and query builder with a javascript synax.
 I'd like to imagine it as a fancy wrapper around SQL.
 	- [`body-parser`](https://www.npmjs.com/package/body-parser) basically parses the form input fields for their values and places them into an object that you can be accessed with a server request.
 		- For example, if I were to need the value of a text input, body-parser would place that text into an object that is held as the value of the **body** key that I could then access via a request: